 Pinkerton Research Group

-Developing responsive soft materials for bio-applications
+Developing responsive soft materials for Human Health

 Welcome to the Pinkerton Research Group at NYU Tandon